sysprog21/kcalc/README.md

 ## Features

-* Supports arithmetic, bitwise and logical operators
+* Arithmetic, bitwise and logical operators;
-* Supports variables
+* Flexiable variables;
-* Low memory usage
+* Customized functions;

 ## Floating point representation

-This is our customized form to represent floating point, one 32-bit size is divided into sign (1 bit), integer (27 bits), and mantissa (4 bits).
+This is specific fixed form to represent floating point, one 32-bit size is divided into sign (1 bit), integer (27 bits), and mantissa (4 bits).

 ```